 As a tourist destination it does kind of have everything plus with the Mediterranean climate there are lengthy unbroken spells of sunshine throughout the summer and let’s be honest, everyone looks better with a tan!
 There are equally good attractions on both land and sea, so if you have access to a boat, it’s the ideal opportunity to see both.

 Fethiye is served by Dalaman Airport, under an hour’s drive to the west.
 It has a well-developed harbour, which includes a ferry to Rhodes.
 While there are plenty of boats available for day trips, it’s far more fun to take to the sea in your own boat for a real adventure (just hire one!).
 Accommodation is good, fairly inexpensive and you can even eat the fish you catch at sea on board.
 The sea is warm and calm with plenty of opportunities to do absolutely nothing or be active day to day; the choice is yours.

 There is plenty of information about Fethiye itself online so Google is your friend here.
 It has the infrastructure of a modern expanding town and for those so inclined; there’s good shopping as well as the old narrow streets lined with traditional carpet and craft sellers.
+Another great part is that you don’t have the huge number of the famous Istanbul scams and fraud you get in the bigger cities.
 The highlight of the many restaurants is, in fact, the Fish Market in the centre of town.
 You select your own fish from the stalls then ask one of the restaurants that surround the stalls to cook it for you.
 Within Fethiye, a highlight for me was the history, which includes an amazing amphitheatre, sarcophagi and Lycian rock tombs as well as a good museum.

 However don’t just stay in town there are good reasons to go further afield: